rppgithub/CarND-BehavioralCloning/README.md

  * I am using the set of data provided by Udacity with the following changes:
    * Kept only the S channel in the HSV color space and reduced the size to 16 rows and 32 columns.
 This idea was     borrowed from https://github.com/xslittlegrass/CarND-Behavioral-Cloning
    * Added a small offset ( +/- .3 ) to left and right images respectively.
 I started with .4 for the left offset and .8 for the right offset and scaled down after observing behavior on the tracks
-   * I randomly flip images to augment the data set
+   * I  discard flipping images to augment the data set since it is not necessary and makes the driving erratic.
    * Ideas that I discarded after running it on the tracks:
      - Cropping the image to discard the bonnet of the car which is visible in the image
      - Shearing the image
      - Increasing brightness
+     - Flipping images

 ## Architecture
   * This model uses 497 parameters